alimanfoo/ag1000g-bakeoff/challenges/1/README.md

 [samples.csv](samples.csv) describes the sample ID, the ENA accession IDs, and the role (mother/father/progeny) of each sample.
 Data are provided as `bam` files for convenience, but we anticipate most groups will wish to perform realignment and recalibration.

-Samples were sequenced using an Illumina Hi-seq.
+Samples were sequenced using an Illumina HiSeq.
 All samples have a median coverage of at least 16x.

 ### Rules